- C

 In January 2026, I stepped into the role of Director at Libassa Wildlife Sanctuary with a clear vision for the future of Liberia’s only multi-species rescue center.

-Working with the local FDA, we provide a haven for animals rescued from the illegal bushmeat and pet trades.
-We currently provide specialized care for over 150 animals across 30+ different species, all on their journey toward recovery.
+Working with the local Forestry Development Authority (FDA), we provide a haven for animals confiscated from the illegal bushmeat and pet trades.
+Currently we provide specialized care for over 150 animals across 30+ different species, and have been releasing 500+ back into the wild since our establishment in 2017.

 The Logistics of Life-Saving

-At LiWiSa, our residents—from pangolins and sootys to reptiles and antelopes—depend on us for specialized nutrition that meets their unique biological needs.
+At LiWiSa, our residents—from pangolins and primates to reptiles and antelopes—depend on us to meet their nutritional requirements.
 Keeping the sanctuary running requires a massive, consistent supply of fresh food.
-Bulk Staples: 120kg of potatoes and cucumbers to provide hydration and fiber.
-Every week we procure
+Every week we buy:

-- 20 large branches of bananas and plantain, plus bundles of sugarcane and oranges for natural sugars.
+-20 branches of bananas and plantain, plus bundles of sugarcane and oranges for natural sugars

 How You Can Help

-Your support right now is vital.
-Every contribution goes directly toward our $2,200 monthly food bill, ensuring that every one of our 180+ residents has a full bowl and a fighting chance.
+Every contribution goes directly toward our $2,200 monthly food bill, ensuring that each of our 180+ residents has a full bowl and a fighting chance.